 Can Know Your Customer (KYC) automation for banks put an end to terrorism financing and money laundering?

 According to estimates from the United Nations Office on Drugs and Crime (UNODC), between 2% and 5% of the global GDP is laundered every year.
 That’s between 715 billion and 1.87 trillion euros on a yearly basis.
-Therefore, it is to no one’s surprise that banks look to reinforce their traditional customer onboarding processes.
+Therefore, it is no one’s surprise that banks are looking to reinforce their traditional customer onboarding processes.
 The first step to prevent further fraudulent activities is to identify the real identity of customers.

 Fortunately, the KYC process for banks can be automated with sophisticated technologies.
 But before we dive in and discover these technologies, let’s first explore why KYC automation for banks is necessary, and what exactly is required.